-Communications paid for by a candidate's controlled committee to support their own candidacy, or to oppose their opponent, are direct campaign expenditures, not contributions or independent expenditures.
+Communications paid for by a candidate's controlled committee to support his or her own candidacy, or to oppose his or her opponent, are direct campaign expenditures, not contributions or independent expenditures.

-In most cases, communications that a non-candidate controlled committee primarily formed to support or oppose a candidate pays for are considered independent expenditures.
+In most cases, communications paid for by a non-candidate controlled committee primarily formed to support or oppose a candidate are considered contributions or independent expenditures.